Rules

 actions will be executed after their particular phase.

-If for example, the invocation writing data_b
+For example, the invocation writing data_b

 uses data_a